Combination feeding: Breast and bottle feeding

 Expressing, Bottle & Breastfeeding

-When to start combination feeding a baby
+When to start combi feeding a baby

-Babies should develop a good breastfeeding latch before they're fed using a bottle.
-However, some parents decide to combi feed their newborn baby from birth.
-This is safe to do but may make switching between breast and bottle more challenging.
+Some parents decide to combi feed their newborn baby from birth.
+This is safe to do, but may make switching between breast and bottle more challenging.

 It's recommended that parents wait until their baby is comfortable with breastfeeding before bringing a bottle of breast milk or formula into the mix.
-You should speak to your health visitor before starting combination feeding.
+You should speak to your health visitor before starting combi feeding.

 When you first introduce a bottle: